antimof/UxPlay/README.md

 **-pin [nnnn]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen shows a login prompt for this to be entered.
 When "-pin" is used by itself, a new random pin code is chosen for each authentication; if "-pin nnnn" (e.g., "-pin 3939") is used, this will set an unchanging  fixed code.
+Authentication adds the server to the client's list of
-   Clients will not need to reauthenticate so long as the client and server public keys remain unchanged.
+   "trusted servers" and the client will not need to reauthenticate provided that the client and server public keys remain unchanged.
 (By default since v1.68, the server public key is generated from the MAC address, which can be changed with the -m option; see the -key option for an alternative method of key generation).  _(Add a line "pin" in the UxPlay startup file if you wish the UxPlay server to use the pin authentication protocol)._

 **-reg [_filename_]**: (since v1.68).
-This option maintains a list of previously-pin-registered clients in $HOME/.uxplay.register (or optionally, in _filename_).
+If "-pin" is used, this option maintains a register of pin-authenticated "trusted clients" in $HOME/.uxplay.register (or optionally, in _filename_).
-   Without this option, returning clients claiming to be already pin-registered are trusted and not checked.
-(This option may be useful if UxPlay is used in a more public environment, to record client details; the register is text, one line per client, with client's  public key (base-64 format), Device ID, and Device name; commenting out (with "#") or deleting  a line deregisters the corresponding client.)   _(Add a line "reg" in the startup file if you wish to use this feature.)_
+   Without this option, returning clients that skip pin-authentication are trusted and not checked.
+This option may be useful if UxPlay is used in a more public environment, to record client details; the register is text, one line per client, with client's  public key (base-64 format), Device ID, and Device name; commenting out (with "#") or deleting  a line deregisters the corresponding client (see options -restrict, -block, -allow for more ways to control client access).  _(Add a line "reg" in the startup file if you wish to use this feature.)_

 **-vsync [x]**  (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds   (_x_ = "20.5"   means 0.0205 seconds delay: positive or